 Finally, Easter weekend has come and gone, and with it so has Lent, hooray!
 Back I joyously skip into the arms of temptation and bury my face in the next cream tea or jar of jam I see.
 Although, I have to confess, my absconding from sugar took a dramatic nose dive these final few weeks, eventually throwing caution to the winds these last three days and eating a cream tea every – single – day.
 In my defence it was my lovely friend, Joelle’s, hen party and who wants to be that stick in the mud on a hen weekend refusing all sugar, junk food, fun etc. I took one for the team and thickly spread that jam on my scone.
 And tucked into a couple chocolates, slices of cake, fruit tarts and eclairs for good measure.
 Now, as a consequence I am enduring dull and lingering toothache from my long suffering wisdom teeth, which is no doubt the wrath of God smiting me for sinning.

-So, after a heavy weekend full of sugary goodness, not to mention pizza, hot cross buns (finally!), pain au chocolat, and, naturally, big bottles of prosecco while punting around Cambridge, I’ve gratefully stumbled back to my parents’ for TLC and Easter weekend.
+So, after a heavy weekend full of sugary goodness, not to mention pizza, homemade hot cross buns (finally!), pain au chocolat, and, naturally, big bottles of prosecco while punting around Cambridge, I’ve gratefully stumbled back to my parents’ for TLC and Easter weekend.
 Easter Sunday doesn’t quite gain the same excitement as Christmas Day so lunch tends to be more low key – usually roast lamb scented with rosemary served with all the usual trimmings; roast potatoes, parsnips and carrots, cauliflower cheese, redcurrant jelly and dark rich gravy.
 Likewise, dessert doesn’t fit into the regimented boxes as they do at Christmas; their pudding is even named after the holiday.
 If there was an Easter pudding though, I think it would be trifle.

 For such a majestic dessert it is quite unassuming.
 These days it takes a back seat to the chocolate monstrosities, the warm stodgy puddings, and the remarkably similar Eton mess, and is seemingly forgotten about unless served at your Granny’s or in a drinking glass at a fancy restaurant.
 Traditionally it contains four layers – lady fingers (sponge-like biscuits to soak up the sherry and fruit juices), jam or fruit, custard and cream, thus quite clearly decadent with it’s striking colour contrasts and the sprinkling of various garnishes on top, such as slivered almonds, pomegranate seeds, crushed amaretti biscuits or just hundreds and thousands, in the style of my Granny.
-The trifle undeservedly gained a poor reputation due to it’s mushy consistency, the fruit layer coming from a tin, and the custard thick enough to hold your spoon upright, but that’s thanks to lazy trifle-makers, and at the end of the day the Christmas pudding is infamous for its unpopularity and look how well it’s doing.
+The trifle undeservedly gained a poor reputation due to it’s mushy consistency, the fruit layer coming from a tin, and the custard thick enough to hold your spoon upright, but that’s thanks to lazy trifle-makers, and at the end of the day the Christmas pudding is infamous for its unpopularity and look how well that’s doing.

 Now, to business – how to make one.
 Select your bowl and fill the base with broken lady fingers, also known as boudoir biscuits (possibly named because they don’t leave crumbs on your sheets?) which snap satisfactorily.
 Soak these with either a sprinkling of sherry or Madeira, or, if you want to keep the dessert alcohol-free, orange juice or poaching syrup from the fruit.
 Next top with fruit – sliced banana, pineapple, fresh berries, although poach or roast apples, pears, plums and rhubarb slightly so they break down and are easily dolloped into the bowls.
 Frozen fruits emit more juice than fresh and soak the sponge base with flavour.
 I poached some pears in cinnamon and cardamom-spiced sugar syrup, warmed frozen raspberries and layered the two fruits on top of the sponge base.